Want to learn new ways to make extra money?

 By better understanding who their customers are, their preferences, needs, habits, and expectations, companies like these can easily save millions in annual marketing costs alone!

-Creating an account with Vindale Research was quick and easy for me
+Vindale Research login: creating an account was quick and easy for me

 It took me less than 2 minutes to join Vindale Research as a free member using my Google login.
 After that step, I completed my profile.
-Vindale Research asked about things like my ZIP code, relationship status, annual household income — the usual.
+During the Vindale Research login and signup they asked about things like my ZIP code, relationship status, annual household income — the usual.

 I was awarded $2 just for filling out my profile.
 Score!
 (Get your $2 bonus by signing up here.)